edbertw/Grade-Your-IELTS/README.md

 R2 Score of fine-tuned RoBERTa = 0.2414
 MAE of fine-tuned RoBERTa = 0.717

-R2 Score of fine-tuned BERT =
+R2 Score of fine-tuned BERT = 0.468
-MAE of fine-tuned BERT =
+MAE of fine-tuned BERT = 0.6091

 ```
-Fine-Tuned DistilBERT is best performing.
+Fine-Tuned BERT is best performing.

 ## Future work
 Fine-tuning BERT base uncased (may be computationally expensive)